Chest Pressure and Pain: Symptoms You Shouldn't Ignore

 • Sharp or dull chest pain that may worsen with movement or specific activities.

-• Other symptoms: Depending on the underlying cause, pressure in the chest may accompany sweating, nausea, dizziness or palpitations (irregular heartbeat).
+• Other symptoms: Depending on the underlying cause, pressure in the chest may accompany sweating, nausea, Fatigue, dizziness or palpitations (irregular heartbeat).

 When to Seek Medical Help for Chest Pressure?